sweatco/xcode-archive-cache/README.md

 # Setup

 XcodeArchiveCache has a simple DSL similar to Cocoapods DSL.
 Configuration is stored in a file called `Cachefile`.
-Place `Cachefile` in project's root directory.
+Place `Cachefile` in the project's root directory.

 Example configuration: